brendan-ch/personal-website/content/work/post-modern-ad.md

 ![Post-Modern Advertisement for a Sony Walkman.](/static/work/post-modern-ad/post-modern-ad.png)

-The poster was created using Adobe InDesign, and the drawing of the Walkman was created in Excalidraw.
+The poster was created using Adobe InDesign, and the Walkman drawing was created in Excalidraw.
+Fonts used are Neue Haas Grotesk Display, Franklin Gothic URW, and Flegrei.

 ## What is something you are proud of/find successful/you learned from this project?
 I think the layout is successful, as well as the choice of typography.
 I also like how the Walkman I drew as a conceptual draft ended up making it into the final advertisement.
 I learned to keep trying new ideas and experimenting with different designs.